Skip to main content

 The asset doesn't need to be stolen to lose money.
 It can sit in the yard.
 It can sit on the wrong project.
 It can miss service.
 It can be operated badly by someone else's driver.
 It can break, forcing the subcontractor to rent outside while your own machine produces nothing.

-When the operator works for the subcontractor and the machine works for you, the daily reality is shared but the daily record isn't.
+When the operator works for the subcontractor and the machine works for you, that is wet hire, the Ghana norm, and the daily reality is shared but the daily record is not.
 By the time the dispute hits the IPC, the evidence is in three places and none of them agree.

 What you can see, and what's hiding behind it.